 "Earth Below" was released in August of 2015 and featured Mattias Olsson(Anglagard, White Willow, Necromonkey) on drums and also the return of Mark Bond.
 The album was mixed by Jacob Holm-Lupo of the Norwegian band White Willow.
 It consists of 8 vocal songs composed by Andrew Laitres.

-The Winter Tree will release their new album, "Mr. Sun", in February 2017.
+The Winter Tree released their album, "Mr. Sun", in February 2017.
 It features many guests including vocalist Alistair Gordon(Tony Banks, "Bankstatement", Sad Cafe) and guitarist Neil Taylor(Tears For Fears, Chris Deburgh) as well as two other vocalists and Canadian guitarist Neil Whitford.
 All drums were played by Tom Dupree III.